Person went blind after wearing a contact lens in the shower !

-“Now contact lens makers need to put sufficient warnings on packaging to stop this preventable condition from destroying more lives.
+“Now contact lens makers need to put sufficient warnings on the packaging to stop this preventable condition from destroying more lives.

-A 2009 study reported there are an estimated 1 to 2 million cases of AK among contact users annually in the US. many people don’t know exact precautions about how to use a contact lens and unfortunately there are no warnings from that of the manufacturing side.
+A 2009 study reported there are an estimated 1 to 2 million cases of AK among contact users annually in the US. many people don’t know exact precautions about how to use a contact lens and unfortunately, there are no warnings from that of the manufacturing side.

 For more related articles regarding Mental and physical health: